I am “in-network” and a preferred provider for:

 - Samaritan Health

-For all other insurance plans, I can provide you a monthly statement which you can submit to your insurance company for reimbursement.
-Your insurance can then reimburse you directly using your out-of-network benefits.
-However, please note that I am not a participating provider with the Oregon Health Plan (OHP).
+For all other insurance plans, I can provide you a monthly billing statement that you can submit to your insurance company for reimbursement using your out-of-network benefits.

 Should I use Insurance for my Therapy?

 Insurance plans require that I give them your clinical diagnosis for mental health care, as well as additional information regarding your treatment.
+Most people have a reservation about being diagnosed with a mental disorder, and understandably so.
+The problems in being identified in a world that tracks and labels everyone can directly impact our career, friends, family and our feelings of self-worth.
 To avoid this, I also offer private pay options for those wishing not to use their insurance for increased privacy and protection.

 I appreciated your incredibly honest review of how patient privacy works.
 Instead of blanket statements, you explained the intricacies of the law as it affected you and your patients, and documented the steps you took to protect it.
 I found it quite refreshing to see somebody who is passionate about privacy.– Client Review